September 21-23, 2025

 We hope to see you next year!

-Lead Presenter: Dr. Karen Whidby
+Lead Presenter: Karen Whidby

 This interactive session presents an innovative framework for building responsive, collaborative crisis intervention systems that align counseling services with school-wide mental health initiatives.
 Participants will explore evidence-based crisis response protocols, learn strategies for effective administrator-counselor partnerships, and develop customized action plans to implement coordinated mental health support systems that serve all students while managing counselor workload.